 Is Chester Zoo Baby-Friendly?

 Yes, in my opinion, it is baby-friendly.
-There are baby changing facilities and most places you can get your pram into them.
+There are baby changing facilities and most places you can get your pram into.
 Some of the buildings people were struggling to get their double buggies through the doors, however, they just had to open the other door to widen the entrance.

 I really enjoyed our time at Chester Zoo.
 If we are ever in the area again then no doubt we will go back again.
 There is so much to see and do that you can spend the whole there and still not see everything.